chrisaguirre3/chrisaguirre3/README.md

 <img src="tm_cm_gb_profile.png" alt="Hobbies Treemap and Confusion Matrix" width="685" height="241" style="vertical-align: middle;"/>
+I predicted that you'd visit this page.
+Looks like my Accuracy, Recall, Precision, and F1 scores are all at 100%!

 Open to collaboration on data science / data analysis projects.
 <a href="mailto:christophermiguelaguirre@gmail.com">